papatangosierra/KTU/README.md

 ## KTU?

 KTU stands for "Kiyoku, Tadashiku, Utsushiku," which is the motto of the Takarazuka theatrical troupe.
-It translates roughly to "Clearly, Correctly, Beautifully."
+It translates roughly to "Transparently, Correctly, Beautifully."

 ## What it does